bonimy/MushROMs/doc/SMB1 Level Format.md

 Underground | 0x1C | 40 6D 9B
 Underwater | 0x1F | C8 D9 03

 **`$04:C16E`**: A table of the high bytes of the current area's pointer to its sprite data (called at $04:C06C).
-The start position is first determined by table $04:C148, then the table is index further by the area index.
+The start position is first determined by table $04:C148, then the table is indexed further by the area index.

 Area Type | Table Offset | Table Values
 --- | --- | ---